cognitivegears/oashield-website/src/content/docs/guides/install.md

 ---
-title: Example Guide
+title: Install OAShield
-description: A guide in my new Starlight docs site.
+description: How to build and install OAShield
 ---

 ### Build the Project: